rohit123sinha456/digitalSignage/README.md

         },
         ...]
     }
-3. Screen
+3. Screen [Done]
     It store all the screen information.
 That is Screen Name, Screen Dimensions, Screen Locations, Is the Screen Active or not.
     {
         Name:- Name of Screen,
         Dimension :- Dimension of Screen
         Location :- Location of Screen
+        display_block :- [
+        {
+            block :- B0 # Block B0 means whole screen
+            playlist_id :- id of playlist
+        },
+        {
+            block :- B1 # Block B0 means whole screen
+            playlist_id :- id of playlist
         }
+    ]
+    }
 4. Screen_to_user_mapping
     This code must be based on timestamp, so that its always unique and monotonic The screen shows a code.
 When the users adds a screen and gives the code, That particular screen Fetches the UserID from the database and get the name of the queue it should listen to

-4. Screen_to_playlist_mapping
-    It maps playlist to screen.
-So that users can store the mapping.
-    {
-        screen_id:- Screen ID
-        playlist_id :- Playlist_id
-    }
-5. Messages
+5. Messages [Done]
     The JSON Playload mentioned below will be stores here.
 It store the complete message that needs to be sent to the user.
+If the user clicks on update screen, then the screen ID is sent.
+From there we get the mapped collectionlistID and Collection ID and thus we create the message that needs to sent to the device.
+    If the user clicks on update all.
+Then this function is called in a loop
 6. Blocks
     Multi Screen name with varying dimensions.